Blind Willie McTell: Influence

 Bob Dylan paid tribute to McTell on at least four occasions.
-In his 1965 song "Highway 61 Revisited", the second verse begins, "Georgia Sam he had a bloody nose", a reference to one of McTell's many recording names.
-(Note: There is no evidence of use of this moniker on any recordings) Dylan's song "Blind Willie McTell" was recorded in 1983 and released in 1991 on The Bootleg Series Volumes 1-3.
+In his 1965 song "Highway 61 Revisited", the second verse begins, "Georgia Sam, he had a bloody nose", an allusion to one of McTell's many recording names (Note: there is no evidence that he used this name on any recordings).
+Dylan's song "Blind Willie McTell" was recorded in 1983 and released in 1991 on The Bootleg Series Volumes 1-3.
 Dylan also recorded covers of McTell's "Broke Down Engine" and "Delia" on his 1993 album, World Gone Wrong; Dylan's song "Po' Boy", on the album Love and Theft (2001), contains the lyric "had to go to Florida dodging them Georgia laws", which comes from McTell's "Kill It Kid".

 The Bath-based band Kill It Kid is named after the song of the same title.

-A billiards bar and concert in venue was named after McTell in the 1990s.
-The venue is now closed, but remains a fond memory for Georgia Southern University students at the time.
+A billiards bar and concert venue in Statesboro, Georgia, was named Blind Willie's in the 1990s.
+The venue is now closed but remains a fond memory for Georgia Southern University students at the time.

-Blind Willie's is a bar in the Virginia-Highlands neighborhood of Atlanta named after McTell that features blues musicians and bands.
+Another Blind Willie's bar in the Virginia-Highlands neighborhood of Atlanta named after McTell that features blues musicians and bands.
 The Blind Willie McTell Blues Festival is held annually in Thomson, Georgia.

+In 1996, the novelist and former music journalist David Fulmer released Blind Willie's Blues, a 53-minute documentary about McTell’s life, times, and music, with interviews with African-American history professor Daphne Duval Harrison, blues musician Taj Mahal, guitarist Stefan Grossman, Atlantic Records founder Ahmet Ertegun, McTell's former brother-in-law Rev. A.J.
+Williams, and Edward Rhodes, who produced McTell's Last Sessions recording.
+In late 2023, the film was remastered by the Southeastern Folklife Collection at Valdosta State University and is currently streaming on YouTube.